Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 By direct inspection, it is easy to verify that the general solutions of equations (\ref{tr2}) are

-where $F^\mu$ is an {\it arbitrary function} of variables $X^j/X^{j-1}$ with ($j=2,\dots, n$).
+where $F^\mu$ are {\it arbitrary functions} of variables $X^j/X^{j-1}$ with ($j=2,\dots, n$).
 Hence, the TCT may be {\it highly nonlinear coordinate transformations} but, in the Onsager region, we may (or we must) require that they have to reduce to

 where $c_\nu^\mu$ are constant coefficients (i.e., independent of the thermodynamic forces).
-Note that from Eq.(\ref{tr2}), the following important identities are derived
+We note that from Eq.(\ref{tr2}), the following important identities are derived

 Moreover

 i.e., $dX^\mu$ and $\partial/\partial X^{\mu}$ transform like a thermodynamic contra-variant and a thermodynamic covariant vector, respectively.
 According to Eq.~(\ref{tct3}), thermodynamic vectors $dX^\mu$ define the {\it tangent space} to $Ts$.
 It also follows that the operator $P(X)$, i.e. the dissipation quantity, and in particular the definition of steady-states, are invariant under TCT.
 Parameter $\varsigma$, defined as